amir-projects/Kubernetes-CI-CD-with-Jenkins-helm-on-AKS-EKS/README.md

 # Kubernetes-CI-CD-with-Jenkins-helm-on-AKS-EKS
-This course repo you to deploy Applications on EKS &amp; AKS Kubernetes cluster with CI/CD pipelines by using helm charts
+This repo you to deploy Applications on EKS &amp; AKS Kubernetes cluster with CI/CD pipelines by using helm charts